Calema: Early life

 They started singing together at a very young age as they took music as a hobby.
-In 2008 they came to Portugal to pursue their professional degrees on the music industry.
+In 2008, after being crowned Absolute Winners in the 1st National Santomean Music Competitions, held in their homeland, they came to Portugal to pursue their professional degrees in the music industry.
 Fradique pursued a degree in Multimedia in Évora and António, a degree in Video Production in Lisbon.
 In 2011 they went to France with their family and kept on doing music, as they created their cover channel on YouTube.

 Career

-Three years after they were in France, Anselmo Ralph noticed them and made them enter the Portuguese music scene.
+While they were in France, they kept entering talent shows, winning one of them called "Luso artist".
+Three years later, Anselmo Ralph noticed them and made them enter the Portuguese music scene.
 Later on, they produced the album "A Nossa Vez" or simply "A.N.V" which included the song A Nossa Vez.
-The song ended the year of 2017 as the most viewed music video on YouTube sung in the Portuguese language.
+The song ended 2017 as the most viewed non-Brazilian music video of a song in Portuguese on YouTube that year.

 In February 2019 they were announced as the composers and interpreters of the song "A Dois", which participated on the Festival da Canção 2019.

-In 2021, Calema was featured in a song by Moroccan superstar Saad Lamjarred in "Enty Hayati" (in Arabic إنتي حياتي meaning You are my life).
-The song is trilingual in Arabic, Portuguese and English with an accompanying music video.